gatsbyjs/gatsby/docs/blog/2019-03-27-security-for-modern-web-frameworks/index.md

 This is by far the most common and simplest content to secure.
 This makes up the content of your marketing site, public blog, etc. In a Gatsby site, this content can be added statically via HTML or dynamically at build time via a [source plugin](/docs/source-plugin-tutorial/).
 Whatever source platform you use, whether it be a GitHub repository or a headless CMS, that platform is charged with securing your content from unauthorized reads and writes.

-If you are using a headless CMS, the static content is fetched at build time and Gatsby will need api key to do so.
-For example, [gatsby-source-contentful](https://www.gatsbyjs.org/packages/gatsby-source-contentful/?=contentful) requires an `accessToken`.
-While this is a 'read-only' token, exposing it to the public would mean anyone could take your structured data and use it any way they want.
+If you are using a headless CMS, the static content is fetched at build time and Gatsby will need an API key to do so.
+For example, [gatsby-source-contentful](/packages/gatsby-source-contentful/?=contentful) requires an `accessToken`.
+While this is a 'read-only' token, exposing it to the public in your code would mean anyone could take your structured data and use it any way they want.

 Fortunately, this is an easy fix using [environment variables](https://www.gatsbyjs.org/docs/environment-variables/).
 This means not committing your `accessToken` to the git repository for all the world to read.
 Instead it is stored securely on the build server and your Contentful config reads like this: